storacha/piri/docs/getting-started.md

 # Getting Started with Piri

-This comprehensive guide walks you through setting up Piri services from scratch.
+This comprehensive guide walks you through setting up a Piri node from scratch.
 Follow each section in order to ensure a successful deployment.

 ## Overview

 Setting up Piri involves:
 1. Preparing your system and network
-2. Installing and configuring Piri
+2. Installing Piri
-3. Running both PDP and UCAN servers
+3. Generating cryptographic keys and wallet
-4. Validating your setup
+4. Initializing your node with the Storacha network
+5. Running the unified Piri server

 ## Complete Setup Guide